BrusdeilinsF/DustPy-Thermodynamic-Extension/README.md

 # DustPy-Thermodynamic-Extension
 Integration of a simplified thermodynamic model based on Ziampras et al. (2025) and a opacity computation based on gray opacities into the DustPy framework by Stammler &amp; Birnstiel (2022)

+I want to thank T. Birnstiel for all the support and advise working on this project for my bachelor thesis

 Uses a simplified version of the thermodynamic model described in:
 A. Ziampras, C. P. Dullemond, T. Birnstiel, M. Benisty, and R. P. Nelson.
 Spirals, rings, and vortices shaped by shadows in protoplanetary discs: from radiative hydrodynamical